vidit-me/react-native-jitsi-meet/README.md

 ## Screen Sharing

-Screen sharing is already implemented by default on Android.
+Screen sharing is already working by default on Android.
 But on iOS, it requires some extra configuration.

 Follow this tutorial for implementation [Screen Sharing iOS](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-ios-sdk#screen-sharing-integration).